Holusion/holusion.com/_content_main/en/posts/2017-01-13-hologrammes-ralph-lauren.md

 <div class="row" style="padding: 20px 0px 20px 0px">
   <div class="col-md-6">
-    <h4>Withou main screen</h4>
+    <h4>Without main screen</h4>
     <p>
     If you could see directly into the corners, you would find all of the elements you can see in the central holograms.
    </p>
     <p>
-    Several <b>depth details</b> are scattered to improved the hologram impact : a sport bag, lights on the sides, light spots on the ground pulsing with video, etc. Ineed, as Pepper's Ghost keeps the perspective, any element helps the observer to see the perspective of the scene.
+    Several <b>depth details</b> are scattered around to improved the hologram impact : a sport bag, lights on the sides, light spots on the ground pulsing with video, etc. Ineed, as Pepper's Ghost keeps the perspective, any element helps the observer to see the perspective of the scene.
     </p>
   </div>
   <div class="col-md-6">